replicatedhq/kots/design/variadic_config.md

           image: nginx
           env:
           - name: NGINX_PORT
-            value: "{ { repl HasLocalRegistry } }"
+            value: {{repl ConfigOptionTemplate "nginx-port" }}  # Returns 80 for the first instance
 ---
 # service.yaml
 apiVersion: v1
 kind: Service
 metadata:
-  name: example-nginx
+  name: repl{{ ConfigOptionTemplateName "nginx" }}
   labels:
     app: example
-    component: nginx
+    component: repl{{ ConfigOptionTemplateName "nginx" }}
 spec:
   type: LoadBalancer
   ports:
   - port: 80
+    targetPort: {{repl ConfigOptionTemplate "nginx-port" }}
   selector:
     app: example
-    component: nginx
+    component: repl{{ ConfigOptionTemplateName "nginx" }}
+---
-# repl{{end}}
+# END GENERATED CONTENT repl{{end}}
 ```

-### App Archive

-Rendered content in the app archive would look like the following.
-Note the files types are not mutually exclusive and could be overlapping.
-They are only for illustrative purposes.

-* Upstream
-    * Normal manifest files
-    * Manifest files that utilize config options from a repeat item
-    * Manifest files that utilize config options from a template group
-* Base
-    * Rendered manifest files (including those with repeat config items)
-    * Copy of manifest files
-* Overlays
-    *

-### API Requests

-TBD - THIS IS THE CURRENT FUNCTIONALITY

-`POST /api/v1/app/{appSlug}/config`

-`GET /api/v1/app/{appSlug}/config/{sequence}`

-### Kustomization / File Tree View

-TBD
+### Revised Business Logic Overview

+Additions where noted:
+1. Customer passes in config values via CLI or UI
+1. ConfigValue spec is saved to the `/userdata` folder along with upstream to the `upstream` directly
+1. **NEW** First-pass render of Template Groups
+    1. `ParseGlob` all of the files in upstream looking for templates
+    1. Use the templateGroup names and the `Templates`/`Names` methods to construct a map of templateGroups to their respective text templates.
+    1. Create a new "templateGroup context" for each instance of this group, methods that will return the specific instance from the array of values in the ConfigValues].
+    1. Rendered each instance of the `templateGroup` into the base folder `base`
+1. Kots renders the rest of `upstream` against the config values and also filters out any unnecessary files (e.g. preflight spec).
+This goes into the `base` directory along with a kustomize file.
+    1. **NEW** New context methods will be applied to provide iteration over `repeatable` config items.
+1. Midstream changes are applied.
+1. Downstream changes are applied.
+1. Completed manifests are sent to the operator to get deployed.

 ## Design Limitations

-* Configmap/secrets can only hold 1MB of data.
+1. Configmap/secrets can only hold 1MB of data.
 No way to pass in an arbitrarily large file and have it passed along as configuration.
-    * This more than likely eliminates the possibility of storing binary files.
+    * This more than likely eliminates the possibility of storing binary files, which has been specifically requested.

-* No ability to bulk-patch resources before they are rendered.
+1. No ability to bulk-patch resources before they are rendered.
 Can still use Kustomize targets to accomplish this.

-There is an ugly artifact of using comments
+1. The syntax is ugly and somewhat verbose.
+There will comment artifacts left in the base, midstream and downstream YAML files after rendering.

 ## Testing